sharkattack51/Karabiner/README.md

 it is initialized by being "addChild ()" to the stage.
 Is destructor processing by being similarly "removeChild ()".

+You can use the [Backpack](https://github.com/sharkattack51/Backpack) If you want to start the project immediately.

 ## Require

 - [ImageLoadQue](http://www.libspark.org/wiki/ImageLoadQueue)